shna6159/Senior-Design---Stored-Battery-Monitering-System/README.md

 * Install NRF Connect extension for VSCode
 * Install the NRF Connect desktop app
 * Install the NRF toolchain manager and install the 1.7.1 version.
 Install for VSCode and it will make you install a whole bunch of extensions

+To run the BLE signal strength tool
+* Install Python 3.7.9[That specific version]
+* Install the python library called Blatann